pebgroup/coryphoideae_species_tree/README.md

 ## 02\. genes_workflow.py
   The genes workflow starts off by distributing all the different supercontigs into different files so that each file contains all the versions of a specific target.

-  All of these versions of a supercontig is then aligned using mafft.
+  All of these versions of a supercontig is then aligned using [MAFFT](https://mafft.cbrc.jp/alignment/software/).
   The aligned supercontigs are then trimmed using a list of gap trimming thresholds ranging from 0.1 up to 0.95 in increments of 0.05.

-  For each of these trimmed alignments we calculate various summary statistics using AMAS and use these summary statistics to find the gap trimmin threshold which gives us the highest proportion of parsimony informative characters while not removing more data than one median abselute deviation above the median data loss across the entire range of trimming thresholds being tested.
+  For each of these trimmed alignments we calculate various summary statistics using [AMAS](https://github.com/marekborowiec/AMAS) and use these summary statistics to find the gap trimmin threshold which gives us the highest proportion of parsimony informative characters while not removing more data than one median abselute deviation above the median data loss across the entire range of trimming thresholds being tested.
+This step is done using the R-script [optrimal](https://github.com/baileyp1/PhylogenomicsPipelines)

-  Additional trimming is then carried out by CIAlign which removes divergent sequences from the multiple sequence alignment and TAPER which removes outlier stretches from each sequence.
+  Additional trimming is then carried out by [CIAlign](https://github.com/KatyBrown/CIAlign) which removes divergent sequences from the multiple sequence alignment and [TAPER](https://github.com/chaoszhang/TAPER) which removes outlier stretches from each sequence.

   For each multiple sequence alignment, the two sequences of exons with the highest recovery were added to the multiple sequence alignment.

 ## 03\. trees_workflow.py
   The two exons added to the alignment are then used to find the best substitution model for the exons and the introns of the multiple sequence alignment and create a RAxML style partition file for the multiple sequence alignment.

-  Each of these multiple sequence alignments are then given to IQtree which creates a gene tree for each gene.
+  Each of these multiple sequence alignments are then given to [IQtree](http://www.iqtree.org/) which creates a gene tree for each gene.
 These genetrees are then all collected in a single newick file.
-This newick file is then used to create a species tree using ASTRAL.
+This newick file is then used to create a species tree using [ASTRAL](https://github.com/smirarab/ASTRAL).

-  This speciestree is then evaluated using the ASTRAl annotation feature.
+  This speciestree is then evaluated using the [ASTRAl](https://github.com/smirarab/ASTRAL) annotation feature.